Douglas McKelvey, Every Moment Holy

 Perhaps the most damaging aspect of social media is that it further perpetuates personal biases, thus feeding our gluttonous ego-centric selves with our “preferred” narrative… Ultimately, leading to further division and animosity.

-YOU are the algorithms’ god, the algorithm gives you more of what YOU “like” and YOU “follow,” but it cannot discern truth and it cannot give you an accurate picture of reality.
+YOU are the algorithms’ god, the algorithm gives you more of what YOU “like” and YOU “follow,” but it cannot discern truth and it will not give you an accurate picture of reality.

 Algorithms quite literally recommend and show you news and information which the algorithms perceive you’ll like/agree with, which it determines based upon posts you’ve commented on or “liked”, pages and people you’ve followed, and more.